QubesOS/qubes-doc/developer/general/usability-ux.md

   <i class="fa fa-check"></i> <strong> Use Simple Words</strong>
 </div>

 Use the minimum amount of words needed to be descriptive, but also informative.
 Go with common words that are as widely understood.
-Sometimes, inventing a word such as `Qube` to describe a `virtual machine` makes the life of the user much easier.
+Sometimes, inventing a word such as `PedOS VM` to describe a `virtual machine` makes the life of the user much easier.

-- Use `Disposable Qube` instead of `DVM` or `Disposable Virtual Machine`
+- Use `Disposable PedOS VM` instead of `DVM` or `Disposable Virtual Machine`
 - Use `interface` instead of `GUI` or `Graphical User Interface`
 - Use `application number` instead of `PID` or `Process Identification Number`
-- Use `Networking` or `Networking Qube` instead of `NetVM` given context
+- Use `Networking` or `Networking PedOS VM` instead of `NetVM` given context

 ---